Military/National Security Space Activities

 - For More Information

-INTRODUCTION, INCLUDING CREATION OF THE SPACE FORCE
+INTRODUCTION, INCLUDING U.S. SPACE FORCE AND U.S. SPACE COMMAND

 The 1958 National Aeronautics and Space Act specified that U.S. military space activities would be conducted by the Department of Defense (DOD), while creating the National Aeronautics and Space Administration (NASA) to conduct the nation’s civil space program.

 Today, the term “national security space” is used to encompass the space activities of the intelligence community as well as DOD.
 National security space programs include launch vehicles and satellite systems for reconnaissance, early warning of missile launches and nuclear detonations, navigation, communications, and weather.
-Many of these systems have counterparts in the civil and commercial sectors; the line between national security and civil space systems can be quite blurry.
+Many of these systems have counterparts in the civil and commercial sectors.
+In fact, the line between national security and civil space systems can be quite blurry.
 For example, the Global Positioning System (GPS) of navigation satellites is a DOD system, but it enables pervasive civil and commercial applications from precision farming to cell phones to automobile navigation systems.

-For prior years, the annual Aeronautics and Space Report of the President (whose publication ended in 2019) was the only way to track total national security space funding.
+For prior years, the annual Aeronautics and Space Report of the President was the only way to track total national security space funding.
 Tables in the appendices (“Space Activities of the U.S. Government”) show all federal spending in all agencies both in current and constant dollars.
 Older copies of the report traditionally showed about $20-25 billion for those programs.
 Beginning with the 2013 edition, however, the tables show only about half that amount for DOD.
 At first there was no explanation, but more recent editions have a footnote stating that the change is due to improvements in DOD’s estimating methodology.
 A footnote to a different table, “Federal Space Activities Budget,” is more revealing.
 It states explicitly that funding for intelligence programs in DOD or the Office of the Director of National Intelligence is excluded.
 The pre-2013 reports showed the funding for all national security space activities.
 Thus, there is no reliable way to know how much has been spent on national security space throughout the entirety of the space program.

 DOD’s unclassified space systems include the following programs, some of which are operational and others still in development or earlier phases: